Skip to content

 base_url = "http://127.0.0.1:11434/v1"

 marimo supports OpenAI's API by default.
 Many providers offer OpenAI API-compatible endpoints, which can be used by simply changing the base_url in your configuration.
-For example, providers like GROQ follow this pattern.
+For example, providers like GROQ and DeepSeek follow this pattern.

 For a comprehensive list of compatible providers and their configurations, please refer to the liteLLM Providers documentation.